 Can't find what you're looking for?

-If none of your requirements can be met by a CCS catalogue or framework, you can run an EU tender.
+If none of your requirements can be met by a CCS catalogue or agreement, you can run an EU tender.